Markov limits of steady states of the KPZ equation on an interval: Notation and background

-Representation \eqref{X2H} is established in \cite{barraquand2021steady} using the Laplace transform formula of Corwin and Knizel \cite{CorwinKnizel2021}.
-The argument is given for $\A,\C>0$ and $\tau=1$, but it is conjectured that it represent the stationary measure for the KPZ equation on any interval $\tau>0$ with Neumann boundary conditions for any real $\A,\C$.
+Representation \eqref{X2H} is established in \cite{barraquand2022steady} using the Laplace transform formula of Corwin and Knizel \cite{CorwinKnizel2021}.
+The argument is given for $\A,\C>0$ and $\tau=1$, but it is conjectured that it represents the stationary measure for the KPZ equation on any interval $\tau>0$ with Neumann boundary conditions for any real $\A,\C$.

 Representation \eqref{X2H} is also established in Ref. \cite{Bryc-Kuznetsov-Wang-Wesolowski-2021} but process $X$ is described differently and only for $\A+\C>0$.
 The argument there also relies on the Laplace transform formula of Corwin and Knizel \cite{CorwinKnizel2021} with $\tau=1$, with proof that covers also some negative values for the parameters, as long as $\A+\C>0$ and $\min\{\A,\C\}>-2$.
-The stationary measure of the KPZ equation on an interval is represented there in the form which in present notation is
+The stationary measure of the KPZ equation on an interval is represented there in the form which, after a change of the time scale and sign, compare \cite[(1.8)]{Bryc-Kuznetsov-Wang-Wesolowski-2021}, in present notation is

 where $(B_t)$ is an independent Brownian motion of variance 1/2 and $(Y_t)_{t\in[0,\tau]} = \left(Y_{t}\topp{\A,\C }\right)_{t\in[0,\tau]}$ is an $\r$-valued Markov process with transition probabilities